-The Fellow will be expected to demonstrate professionalism, including a commitment to educational, professional, and personal integrity as outlined in the AANA Code of Ethics for the Certified Registered Nurse Anesthetist.
-Professional behaviors are an expectation and will be evaluated throughout the Fellowship.
+The Fellow is expected to demonstrate professionalism, including a commitment to educational, professional, and personal integrity as outlined in the AANA Code of Ethics for the Certified Registered Nurse Anesthetist.
+Professional behaviors are evaluated throughout the Fellowship.

 CODE OF ETHICS